How to easily generate a random string in Node.js

 081779ade290e2ab78ffcb8372177a41

-Keep in mind that the output contains random strings, so it will be different each time you execute your code.
+Keep in mind that your output will be different from mine.

 More about crypto.randomBytes